chkp-apopisteru/odo-in-k8s/README.md

 # odo-in-k8s
 Manifest to run Harmony Connect Remote Access (former ODO) in K8S

-Converted original instructions to run adanite/odo_connecter:GEO_v3 in Kubernetes as a Pod - Deployment will follow.
+Converted original instructions to run adanite/odo_connecter:GEO_v3 in Kubernetes

+* as a Pod
+* as a Deployment

 Original command:
 ```